 A drone costing thousands of dollars will always have more power and a better camera than a drone that costs a few hundred dollars.
 Yet, with the increase in demand and the economies of mass production, prices are still coming down.
 The competition for drone making is like the story of mobile phone manufacturers.

-Best Drones Under $300 Reviewed
+List of Best Drones Under 300 Dollars

 Ruko F11 Drone